Care of the Older Patient Scholarly Concentration Program

 Goals of the scholarly concentration include:

-- Provide an integrated 4-year elective program of geriatric experiences.
+- Provide an integrated four-year elective program of geriatric experiences

-Students who wish to participate in the Care of the Older Patient Scholarly Concentration should submit a one to two-page essay explaining why they are interested in completing the scholarly concentration program.
-Interested students are also encouraged to participate in activities of the Geriatric Medical Student Interest Group, including attending monthly lunchtime sessions.
+Students wishing to participate in the Care of the Older Patient Scholarly Concentration should submit a one- to two-page essay explaining their desire to complete the scholarly concentration program.
+We also encourage interested students to participate in activities of the Geriatric Medical Student Interest Group, including attending monthly lunchtime sessions.
 Students will be selected based on interest, demonstrated commitment to care of older patients, and prior experiences in geriatric care.

-Please submit your application for a scholarly concentration program by DATE TBD for 2020 program using the ONLINE APPLICATION: https://www.med.unc.edu/md/curriculum/primary-care-programs-and-scholarly-tracks/scholarly-concentration-program/.
-Applications for all scholarly concentration programs will be distributed to directors for their review; expect follow up communication from them.
+Please submit your application for a scholarly concentration program using the Online Application.
+The application will open October 17, 2022 and close November 6, 2022 at 11:59PM.
+Applications for all scholarly concentration programs will be distributed to directors for their review.
+Expect direct follow up communication from them.